NebulaModTeam/nebula/README.md

 # FAQ

+## Where can I get mod support?

+Please join our [Discord Server](https://discord.gg/UHeB2QvgDa) and ask your question in the `General` channel.
+We have a really nice community that will be able to answer your questions.

 ## How can I play this mod?

 Please do keep in mind that this mod is still in heavy development, it may still contains bugs.
 That being said, the mod is in a playable state, you can install a pre-release version of the mod for now by following these instructions [Installing a pre-release version](https://github.com/hubastard/nebula/wiki/Installing-a-pre-release-version).